 - In the BSM Connector user interface, click in the toolbar.
-Then click Event > II Structured Log File. - In the BSM Connector user interface, click in the toolbar.
-Then click Metrics > Structured Log File.
+Then click Event > Structured Log File. - In the BSM Connector user interface, click in the toolbar.
+Then click Metrics > Structured Log File. - In the BSM Connector user interface, click in the toolbar.
+Then click Generic output > Structured Log File.